secretstartups/handbook/people-group/promotions-transfers/index.html.md

 *Interviews are not required role Acting roles as they generally do not end in promotion, nor are direct reports in BambooHR generally moved to Acting managers.* The process for selecting someone for an acting position is:

-  * Upcoming Interim roles will be discussed over Staff meetings.
+  * Upcoming Acting roles will be discussed over Staff meetings.
   * Leadership can gather interest from their team members for the upcoming acting roles.
   * The hiring manager will determine the most suitable team member for the acting role.